 The Academic Success Center (ASC) offers learning support programs to assure high quality services to Montclair State University students.
 The quality learning is centered on the student as an individual.
 Therefore, ASC continues to construct a body of work focused on the academic needs of a rapidly growing student population.

-One of the goals of the Academic Success Center is to offer quality tutorial services to Montclair State students.
-Students are encouraged to take advantage of ASC tutoring which fosters active learning, reasoning and critical thinking.
-The application of active learning processes and study skills is introduced during a tutoring session in connection with a subject being tutored.
-Additionally, the tutors working at the Center are well trained in applying learning strategies and tutoring techniques to help students become more confident and competent learners while facing academic challenges and mastering the course content.
+One of the main goals of the Academic Success Center (ASC) is to offer quality tutorial services to Montclair State University students.
+Students are encouraged to take advantage of ASC tutoring which fosters active learning, reasoning, and critical thinking.
+The application of active learning processes and study skills are introduced during tutoring sessions in connection with the subject being tutored.
+Additionally, the tutors working at the ASC are well trained in applying learning strategies and tutoring techniques to help students become more confident and competent learners while facing academic challenges head-on and mastering course content.

 Tutoring Hours and Locations

-ASC also administers the Math Readiness Tests, the Chemistry Readiness Test for incoming freshmen, and coordinates its services with English as a Second Language.
-Proctoring services for non-MSU students are available through this office.
+The ASC also administers the Math Readiness Tests, the Chemistry Readiness Test for students, and coordinates services with English as a Second Language.
+Proctoring services for MSU and non-MSU students are also available through this office.

 - Director: Jeffrey Indiveri-Gant